 Scholz Farm in the Orting Valley An especially good choice for young children and families on a budget.
-Tot sized corn maze and games for the preschool set (riding down a sawdust hill on old (really old) Little Tikes rigs-sounds crazy but they love it)!
+No tot sized corn maze this year, but there is still a kids’ play area.
+This is very simple compared to to other spots-in previous years the highlight was riding down a sawdust hill on old toys, but kids love it!
 Some animals to see.
 No charge for anything but your pumpkin and any produce you buy.
 We love this one, but do note it is Very simple and homespun.

 Not a patch, but a fun stand, Patterson’s in Gig Harbor usually has plenty of pumpkins to choose from, and sometimes has activities.